Last Updated on November 29, 2023 by Ewen Finser

 HubSpot is huge.
 It’s an automation tool for advanced inbound marketers, small and midsized companies wanting to optimize their content marketing campaigns.

-HubSpot Marketing built this comprehensive omnichannel marketing service for advanced users, especially those looking to conduct medium to large email marketing, automation, and integration of multiple third-party business applications.
+HubSpot Marketing built this comprehensive omnichannel marketing service (known formally as the Hubspot Marketing Hub) for advanced users, especially those looking to conduct medium to large email marketing, automation, and integration of multiple third-party business applications.

 The suite comes with a content creation and management/scheduling tool, as well as social media suite for social campaigns with a basic plan.